timdeschryver/timdeschryver.dev/content/blog/help-angular-to-make-your-application-faster/index.md

 We can use the RxJS [`auditTime` operator](https://rxjs.dev/api/operators/auditTime) to reduce the number of selector executions, and thus also change detection cycles.

-> auditTime: Ignores source values for duration milliseconds, then emits the most recent value from the source Observable, then repeats this process.
+> `auditTime`: Ignores source values for duration milliseconds, then emits the most recent value from the source Observable, then repeats this process.

 ```ts:calendar-container.component.ts
 calendar = this.store.pipe(